dooco/rock-paper-scissors-lizard-spock/README.md

 ## Colour Scheme

-The three main colours used in the game are: blueviolet, lightblue and lightcoral  and these colours were inspired by the Code Institute’s case study video.
+The three main colours used in the game are: blueviolet (used as background colour), lightblue (Player background colour) and lightcoral (computer background colour) inspired by the Code Institute’s case study video.
 Colour pallet was created by tool on mycolor.space website.

 ![colour pallet](./assets/images/readme_images/colour_pallet.png)